 I’m told the Indian fur trappers had developed excellent all-natural methods of hunting beavers without using guns or iron traps.
 They used snares which would trap the animal in a wire noose, and baited traps, which would attract the animal with food or another substance.
 The 'deadfall trap', which dropped a heavy weight onto the animal to kill it, was also used.
 In addition to these ingenuities, the First Nation's people had perfected a method of trapping the beaver inside his own wooden lodge.
 They somehow blocked the submerged entrance of the beaver den, and then broke into the side of the hut to take the whole family at once!

 Finding an early French Canadian iron beaver trap from the 1780’s and 1790s would be a spectacular relic!
-It would be extremely collectible and certainly worthy of a museum, (Chester!) and that’s because these items are very rare.
+It would be extremely collectible and certainly worthy of a museum, (

 2 comments: